Know About How GPS Works: Everything You Need

 How does GPS work?

 GPS works by using a network of satellites orbiting Earth that transmit precise timing signals to GPS receivers.
-The receiver calculates its position by measuring the time it takes for signals to travel from multiple satellites, using triangulation to determine exact location coordinates with solution accuracy.

 What makes GPS work accurately?